Resources for Forest Managers

 Forest recognition through the Network provides opportunities to interpret and showcase your forest stewardship, increases engagement with forest stakeholders, and provides assurances to the public that treasured forests are being well stewarded.

-OGFN also supports forest managers by providing access to a network of people with expertise and connections for collaboration as well as continuing education opportunities for forest managers through programming like webinars, talks, gatherings and the Northeast Old-Growth Conference.
-The benefits of being a part of the Old-Growth Forest Network continue on long after we celebrate a forest’s inclusion.
+OGFN also supports forest managers by providing access to a network of people with expertise and connections for collaboration, as well as continuing education opportunities for forest managers through programming like webinars, talks, gatherings, and the Northeast Old-Growth Conference.
+The benefits of being a part of the Old-Growth Forest Network continue long after we celebrate a forest’s inclusion.

 How does the Old-Growth Forest Network define old-growth?